infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

 !!! tip
-    Where possible, using [Restricted Variables](@ref) will tend to be more performant than using `DomainRestrictions` instead.
+    Where possible, using [Restricted Variables](@ref) will tend to be more performant than using `DomainRestriction` instead.

 ## Queries
 In this section, we describe a variety of methods to extract constraint